joaohelio/kantox/README.md

 # Kantox

-A checkout system for a small chain of kantoxs
+A checkout system for a small chain of supermarkets

 ## Features